danielwoodford12/ST3247_SAW/README.md

 ## Future Work

-- Implement more intelligent parallelization
 - Reattempt with improved computational capabilities and longer runtimes
 - Explore Domb-Joyce-style energy weighting to enable multicanonical sampling
 - Extend to 3D lattice SAWs
 - Apply methods to simulate polymers with repulsion or attraction constraints
+- Utilize more mutation strategies
 ---

 ## References